damianhakert/damianhakert.github.io/source/handbook/infrastructure/index.html.md

     - Highly Available setup
     - Alerting feeds from this setup
     - Private GitLab account is required to access
-    - Separated from the public for security and availability reasons
+    - Separated from the public for security and availability reasons, they should have exactly the same graphs after we deprecate InfluxDB

 ## Documentation